KollerZx/Dojot/README.md

 ## In Build :hammer_and_wrench: :hourglass_flowing_sand:

-This project it´s in build...
+This project is in building...

 ## Licença